rikymarche-ctrl/anilist-calendar-extension/README.md

 1. Navigate to [Anilist](https://anilist.co) and log in to your account
 2. The extension will automatically replace the "Airing" section on your home page with the weekly calendar
+3. Click the settings icon in the calendar header to customize your view:
+   - Change the first day of the week
+   - Toggle compact mode for a more condensed view
+   - Enable grid mode to see anime covers in a gallery layout
+   - Choose to hide empty days
-3. Click on any anime in the calendar to go to its page
+4. Click on any anime in the calendar to go to its page
-4. Use the "Refresh Schedule" button at the bottom of the calendar to update the data if needed

 ## Privacy

 This extension:
 - Works exclusively on anilist.co
-- Stores schedule data locally in your browser for caching purposes
+- Stores user preferences locally in your browser
-- Makes API requests only to the official Anilist GraphQL endpoint
 - Does not collect or transmit any personal data
+- Does not modify any Anilist data

 ## Development